Info

 • SANA-Sprint: https://nvlabs.github.io/Sana/Sprint/

-• Flux.1 is the best image generator at the moment.
-And it's uncensored, too.
+• HiDream-I1 and Flux.1 are the best image generators at the moment.
+And they are uncensored, too.
 SANA-Sprint is very fast and efficient.

 • In high-speed inference, FLUX requires approximately 33GB of VRAM for maximum speed.
 For training the FLUX model, more than 40GB of VRAM is needed.
 SANA-Sprint requires up to 67GB of VRAM.
-Luckily, GH200 has a minimum of 96GB, GB200 a minimum of 288GB, GB300 a minimum of 576G, Mi300A has a minimum of 512GB and Mi325X has a minimum of 2TB.
+Luckily, GH200 has a minimum of 96GB, GB300 a minimum of 288GB, B200 a minimum of 1.5TB and Mi325X has a minimum of 2TB.

-• Example use case 5: Image editing with Omnigen or Nvidia Add-it
+• Example use case 5: Image editing with FLUX.1-Kontext-dev, Omnigen 2, Nvidia Add-it, HiDream-E1 or ICEdit.

 • Nvidia Add-it: https://research.nvidia.com/labs/par/addit/

-• Omnigen and Add-it are the most innovative and easy to use image editors at the moment.
+• Omnigen 2, Add-it, HiDream-E1 and ICEdit are the most innovative and easy to use image editors at the moment.

 • For maximum speed in high resolution image generation and editing beefier hardware than consumer graphics cards is needed.
-Luckily, GH200 and GB200 excel at this task.
+Luckily, GH200, GB200, GB300, Mi325 and Mi350 excel at this task.

-• Example use case 6: Video editing with AutoVFX or VACE
+• Example use case 6: Video editing with AutoVFX, SkyReels-A2 or VACE

 • AutoVFX: https://haoyuhsu.github.io/autovfx-website/